-The Office of the State Long-Term Care Ombudsman ceased printing long-term care facility inspection reports from the Oklahoma State Department of Health (OSDH) at the beginning of fiscal year 2012.
+The Office of the State Long-Term Care Ombudsman ceased printing long-term care facility inspection reports from the Oklahoma State Department of Health (OSDH).
 This became feasible only after OSDH made all inspection reports for nursing homes, assisted living centers and residential care facilities available online.
 This change has resulted in savings in personnel hours for printing, filing and the cost of paper and toner.
-Previously, hard copies of the reports were maintained and shared as part of the Ombudsman program's role as advocate and information source for long-term care facility consumers.
+Previously, paper copies of the reports were maintained and shared as part of the Ombudsman program's role as advocate and information source for long-term care facility consumers.